Tasty Buttermilk Pancakes Recipe With King Arthur Flour

-When they begin to dry around the edges, use a spatula to flip them over.
-I always love seeing that lacy golden brown underside!
+When they start to dry around the edges, use a spatula to flip them over.
+I always love seeing that lacy golden-brown underside!
 Silly, but a little thrill every time.

-Keep cooking for about 2 minutes more.
+Keep cooking for about one or two minutes more.
 You can peek to see if the underside looks as good as the top!
-You may need to add more spray or oil as you go.
+You may need to add more spray or oil as you make more pancakes.

 If you are concerned about keeping the pancakes warm so everyone can sit down at once, you can keep them warm in a low oven on a baking sheet with a rack.
 Us?
 It was always friendly chaos and eating in shifts- that’s the way we rolled!
 Oh, and make sure if they are granddogs around, share a little. ❤